This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Stir in CUMIN and CHIPOTLE POWDER and sauté for a few minutes until fragrant.
+- Stir in GARLIC, CUMIN, CHIPOTLE POWDER, and OREGANO.
+Cook for a few minutes until fragrant, stirring as needed.

-- Add VEGETABLE BROTH, DICED TOMATOES (with juice), BLACK BEANS, PINTO BEANS, CORN, OREGANO, SALT, and PEPPER.
+- Add VEGETABLE BROTH, TOMATOES with their juice, BLACK BEANS, PINTO BEANS, and CORN.

-- Bring the mixture to a boil, then lower the heat and simmer for 10-15 minutes, stirring as needed.
+- Raise the heat and bring the soup to a gentle boil, then reduce the heat and simmer uncovered for 10 to 15 minutes, stirring occasionally.
+Add SALT and PEPPER to taste.

-- To store, cool the soup completely.
+- Let the soup cool completely before storing.
 Refrigerate in an airtight container for up to 5 days.
-Store tortilla strips separately from the soup to maintain their crispness.
+Store the tortilla strips separately so they stay crisp.

 Recipe Notes